lingster/aiagent/README.md

 create a hello world web page and host it using node
 ```

+## BONUS: My Tips:
+If you are using Claude Desktop as your MCP client, take advantage of the Projects feature and create a new project for each of your code project.
+Include documentation and other relevant attachments.
+Then customise your custom prompt for that project with your own personal coding conventions.

 ## Known Issues
 Some times the llm may run a command in the shell which never returns for example `npm run dev`.